iamanigeeit/DDW2023/docs/01-sorting-algorithms/bubble-sort.md

 - [3, 2, 4, 1, **7, 8, 8, 10, 14, 16**]

 At this point, we will start a new iteration by comparing the pair (3, 2).
 Since 3 is greater than 2, there will be a swap.
 The next comparison will fall on the pair (3, 4), i.e. [2, **3, 4**, 1, 7, 8, 8, 10, 14, 16].
-But since 3 is less than 4, there is no swap happing.
+But since 3 is less than 4, there is no swap happening.
 And the rest of the comparison will push 4 to its final position.

 - [2, 3, 1, **4, 7, 8, 8, 10, 14, 16**]